 - They may have unknowingly put themselves into environments that are especially overwhelming for them.

 - They may have been vulnerable to predatory people and the manipulative behavior of others.

 So what is it like to realize you are on the spectrum later in life?

-- Getting an autism diagnosis or identifying with the Asperger profile in itself doesn’t alleviate the challenges or change a person, but it does provide an understanding and explanation of that person’s unique neurology and how it has impacted their life.
+- Getting an autism diagnosis or identifying with Autistic traits in itself doesn’t alleviate the challenges or change a person, but it does provide an understanding and explanation of that person’s unique neurology and how it has impacted their life.